lalelisealstad/mybook-dashboard/README.md

 # Developing:
+- fix stopwords import and use
 - add row w a panel with incons showing some quick stats over books read the last year or month.
-- change tables to, box plot and top authors to side bar chart like story graph
+- change tables to, horisontal figure, one with mean rating top and count of read books by authors.
 - check all text, make similar to story graph
 - 0 rating should be changed to "not rated" in the ratings bar.
 - text that explains how to interact with the figures.
+- number of books read in year querter have subtext going into the graph

 ## Interactivity dashboard: